Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

 			1. Confidentiality: Backdoor is the random number generator allows attacking to predict the cryptographic keys.
 With these keys, sensitive datas might be decrypted.
 			2. Integrity: attacker can modify the messages or the digital signatures.
 	2. Supply-chain attack: vulnerability was distributed when the legitimate software was installed, with the malicious algorithm included.
-	3. One should rely on the cryptographic standards and algorithms that are known to be secure.
+	3. One should rely on the cryptographic standards and algorithms that are known to be secure that are thoroughly tested, and widely trusted by the secure community.
 3. Pegasus
 	1. {i}  CIA
 		1. {1} Confidentiality: designed to secretly access and exfiltrate the private and sensitive data, furthermore even activating the phone functionalities.
 		2. Integrity: malware installs itself on the operating system and can manipulate the device.
-	2. Malware spreads through sending victims malicious file disguised as a GIF file.
+	2. Pegasus is well-known zero click exploits.
+Malware spreads through sending victims malicious file disguised as a GIF file.
 Clicking or accessing such file will lead to installation of the surveillance software.
 	3. keep softwares up-to-date, as software patches include the security response.
 	   Especially, in zero-day vulnerability, once discovered, vendors release security patches to close the hole.
 4. Zyxel Firewalls